-Korea Polar Research Institute (KOPRI) initiated a project to develop AI-based Arctic sea ice prediction in 2020.
-The prediction model is currently in development using a combination of different types of neural networks.
-KOPRI's prediction model was trained using the past 12-month data for the future six-month of Arctic sea ice concentration (SIC).
-The predicted September extent for 2021 is 5.04 million square kilometers using data from September 2020 to August 2021.
+KOPRI's prediction model uses the past 12-month data as inputs for the six-month predictions of Arctic sea ice concentration (SIC).
+The predicted September extent for 2022 is 5.00 million square kilometers using data from June 2021 to May 2022.